Bdhawa123/isgood.ai-backend/README.md

     CLIENT_SECRET=""
 6. Create a database with DATABASENAME and your USERNAME
 7. Run `npm run migrate` to create tables
-8. Run `npm run serveIndicator` to start jsonServer to populate indicators with dummydata
 8. Run `npm run dev` to start nodemon

 ## Scripts